 • Understand the grant review process of the National Institutes of Health

 • Evaluate career opportunities and pathways, from an informed perspective

 After completing the first year curriculum, and before the Qualifying Examination may be attempted, students are required to complete an Early Research Project.
-Typically the project should be started no later than the beginning of the Spring semester of the second year.
+Typically the project should be started no later than the Spring semester of the first year.
 The Early Research Project is an independently performed research project approved by the faculty member in whose laboratory the research is performed.

 The purpose of the Candidacy Exam is to establish that the student has acquired sufficient proficiency in the discipline of Neuroscience for admission to Candidacy for the Doctoral Degree.